 - integrated wooden furniture

 The Montreal home also has a garage.
-Its unique and perfect 100 x 100 square helps integrate to the entire volume of the home.
+Its unique and perfect 100 x 100 square helps integrate into the entire volume of the home.
 The garage is a symbol of many things.
 Suburbia.
 Automobiles.
 Invention.
 Apple Computer.
-It is a symbol of enthusiasm, progress and hope.
+It is a symbol of enthusiasm, progress, and hope.

-For this project, two rectangular courtyards integrate to the center of the home.
+For this project, two rectangular courtyards integrate into the center of the home.
 This allows natural light to flood in, and still connect to the backyard and swimming pool.